s-h-a-d-o-w/ig-search-vienna/README.md

 ### General

-Run `yarn dev:scrape` at least once and let it finish (which will take 1-2 hours) to create `db.json`.
-New data will be merged into that every time that you run `dev:scrape`.
+Run `yarn dev:scrape` at least once and let it finish (which will take **1-2 hours**) to create `db.json`.
+New data will be merged into that every time that `dev:scrape` is run.

-It'll also start the GraphQL API.
+It'll also start the GraphQL API once scraping is done.

 ### Development